GoogleCloudPlatform/puppet-google-compute/README.md

 * `creation_timestamp`: Output only.
   Creation timestamp in RFC3339 text format.

+* `deprecated`: Output only.
+  The deprecation status associated with this image.

 * `id`: Output only.
   The unique identifier for the resource.
 This identifier